MysteryBlokHed/databind/docs/global_vars.rst

 Global Vars
 ===========

 You can define global variables with a file called ``vars.ini`` in the project root.
-Keys and values aren't put in a section of the ``.ini``, they're just in the root.
+Keys and values aren't put in a section of the ``.ini``, they're just in the file.
 For example:

 .. code-block:: ini